Aliasing and phase shifting in pseudo-spectral simulations of the incompressible Navier-Stokes equations: Performance and accuracy for a decaying flow

 Fig.~\ref{fig:quality} shows the spectral error versus speedup for each combination.
-The results follow the overall trend already visible in Fig.~\ref{fig:error-all} and Table~\ref{tab:all_series}: low error and low speedup in the lower-left, high error and high speedup in the upper-right.
-Two groups emerge clearly: (1) high-quality simulations with purely spherical truncation, and (2) lower-quality simulations with double aliases removed.
-Quality gaps of at least one order of magnitude separate these two groups, and gaps of up to two orders of magnitude separate phase-shifted from non-phase-shifted simulations at the same $C_t$.
+The results follow the overall trend already visible in Fig.~\ref{fig:error-all} and Table~\ref{tab:all_series}: low error and low speedup in the lower-left, high error and high speedup in the upper-right and the random scheme always faster than the exact.
+Three groups emerges clearly at three ranges of error: (1) high-quality simulations at low error ($<0.2\%$) with purely spherical truncation, and (2) lower-quality simulations at intermediate error (between $0.3\%$ to $2\%$) with double aliases removed and (3) bad quality simulations at large error ($>4\%$, red and blue circles).
+The latter group allows aliased simulations to be used as a reference for bad quality simulations.
+Quality gaps of at least one order of magnitude separate the two first groups, and gaps of up to almost two orders of magnitude separate phase-shifted from non-phase-shifted simulations at the same $C_t$.
 Suprisingly, double alias removal increases error instead of reducing it relatively to purely spherical simulations.
 However, since double alias removal with phase-shifting exactly removes all aliases, the gap between both cases is not due to aliasing error.
 This error is solely due to the anisotropy in the shape of the truncation.
-In spectral space, this shape differs from the isotropic purely spherical shape by four square torus with cross-sectional areas equal to one-quarter of a disk with radius $\lfloor (C_t - 2\sqrt{2}/3)\kmax\delta k \rfloor$.
+In spectral space, this shape differs from the isotropic purely spherical shape by the intersection between the 3D shape from Fig.~\ref{fig:truncation:double}(a) and a sphere of radius $C_t\kmax\delta k$.
+Note that since phaseshifted simulations from Table~\ref{tab:all_series} and Fig.~\ref{fig:error-all} are performed with double aliases removed, their high errors are probably due to the truncation shape, and an additional departure ($4.33\%$ and $1.54\%$ error for the random scheme simulations at $N = 280$ in Fig.~\ref{fig:error-all} and $N = 216$ in Fig.~\ref{fig:quality} respectively) due to an adaptative time step unlike simulations from Fig.~\ref{fig:quality}.
 Also, even though small non-systematic departure is observed, the speedup at a given $C_t$ is about the same between both groups and only depends on the resolution.